jasonthorpebuchanan/jasonthorpebuchanan.github.io/_posts/concerts-without-my-music/2021/2021-03-05-watkins-sheets-alexandri.md

   title: Warden (2021)
 - composer: Zachary James Watkins
   title: Do Your Best, Never Say Can't, and Love One Another (2021)
-headerImage: headers/arete-4.jpg
+headerImage: headers/Switch-March-5-800-opt.png
-thumbnail: updates/diels_filament-250x125.jpg
+thumbnail: updates/Switch-March-5-300-opt.png
 tags:
 - 2021
 - new
+- switch
+- telematic

 ---

-Less Than <10 is a student run ensemble at the Butler School of Music, University of Texas at Austin.
+The [Switch~ Ensemble] premieres two brand new works by Zachary Sheets and Zachary James Watkins, alongside the world premiere release of a video recording of Marianthi Papalexandri-Alexandri's "Duo for Motor and Sound Panels".